izabelamaria24/Multinomial-Naive-Bayes-Classifier/README.md

 python bayes.py
 ```

+### Evaluation
+The model's performance is evaluated using:
+- **Accuracy**: Proportion of correctly classified plots.
+- **Classification Report**: Includes precision, recall, and F1-score for each genre.
+- **Confusion Matrix**: Visualizes the performance of the classifier by showing actual vs. predicted genres.

 ## Top Words Analysis by Genre
 #### The following chart shows the top 5 words for each genre based on their frequency in the plots:
 ![Top Words per Genre](top_words_per_genre.png)